Principality of Catalonia: Language

 Catalonia constitutes the original nucleus where Catalan is spoken.

 The Catalan language shares common traits with the Romance languages of Iberia and Gallo-Romance languages of southern France, it is regarded by a minority of linguists as being an Ibero-Romance language (the group that includes Spanish), and by a majority as a Gallo-Romance language, such as French or Occitan from which Catalan diverged between 11th and 14th centuries.

 By the 9th century, Catalan had evolved from Vulgar Latin on both sides of the eastern end of the Pyrenees.
 From the 8th century, the Catalan counts extended their territory southwards and westwards, conquering territories then occupied by Muslims, bringing their language with them.
-In the 11th century, feudal documents written in macaronic Latin begin to show Catalan elements.
+In the 11th century, feudal documents written in dog Latin begin to show Catalan elements.
 By the end of the 11th century, documents written completely or mostly in Catalan begin to appear, like the Complaints of Guitard Isarn, Lord of Caboet (ca. 1080–1095), or The Oath of peace and truce of Count Pere Ramon (1098).